Catholicism, Catholic, Traditional Catholicism, Catholic Church

 Map of the Seven Churches.
 Click to enlarge

 Outside of Rome, any seven Catholic churches would do.
 Some families visit the churches directly after the evening Mass; others go home and wake up in the middle of the night to make the visits (though since churches are rarely open all night these days, this would be hard to do).
-The spirit of the visits to the churches is keeping vigil in the Garden of Gethsemani while Jesus prayed before His arrest.
-Matthew 26:36 "Then Jesus came with them into a country place which is called Gethsemani; and he said to his disciples: Sit you here, till I go yonder and pray."
+The spirit of the visits to the churches is keeping vigil with Jesus in the Garden of Gethsemani while He prayed before His arrest.

 Frankfurter Grüne Soße (Frankfurter Green Sauce)